 4-Season Mountaineering Tents

-These winter tents are engineered to withstand fierce winds and substantial snow loads, however they have less ventilation and can feel stuffy in mild weather.
+These winter tents are engineered to withstand fierce winds and substantial snow loads; however, they have less ventilation and can feel stuffy in mild weather.
 Key features (compared to 3-season and extended-season models):

-- More poles and heavier fabrics
+- More poles and more heavy-duty fabrics

 - Rounded dome designs that can sustain winds and eliminate flat roof spaces where snow can collect